liveask/liveask/frontend/README.md

 ## 2.0 (relaunch based on yew)

-- [ ] do not allow questions ins closed event
 - [ ] mod: delete
 - [ ] popup fucks up background in wide screen
 - [ ] after popup jump to location on page